ronsims2/trusty/README.md

 # cRusty
-An open-sourced CLI notes app written in Rust.
+An lightweight open-sourced CLI notes app written in Rust.

 This simple tool allows people (and scripts) to take notes from a terminal.